A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems

+In the second part of the paper we use two-scale systems to approximate stochastic optimal control problems.
+In particular, as explained below, we rely on the Pontryagin stochastic maximum principle, even though it is worth mentioning that another approach could be investigated relying on Bellman's optimality principle and on the representation of the value function in terms of a suitable forward-backward system of stochastic differential equations (see for instance \cite{PardouxPeng92,Bandini18,Bandini19,BCC,BCFP18,BandiniFuhrman17}).

+It is well known that the Pontryagin stochastic maximum principle reduces the problem to solving a system of forward-backward stochastic differential equations (FBSDEs) of the following form:

 where $\Theta_t:=(X_t,Y_t,Z_t)$ and $\widehat{\alpha}$, $F$, $G$ are suitable functions.
 A crucial role is played by the function $\widehat{\alpha}$, representing the minimizer of the Hamiltonian of the system.
 In very simple cases such a function can be explicitly calculated and the solution of \eqref{eq:general_FBSDE} yields the solution to the control problem.
-However, when $\widehat{\alpha}$ is not explicit, it needs to be approximated numerically and this minimization step becomes a non-trivial part of the algorithm for solving \eqref{eq:general_FBSDE} (see, e.g., the introduction of \cite{hu_MFlangevin} for a discussion).
+However, even if it is explicit, when the dimension of the problem is large, calculating $\widehat\alpha$ at each time step may be computationally quite expensive (as a matter of fact, it may require solving a large system of linear equations, as it happens in the linear quadratic problem).
+Similarly, when $\widehat{\alpha}$ is not explicit, it needs to be approximated numerically and this minimization step becomes a non-trivial part of the algorithm for solving \eqref{eq:general_FBSDE} (see, e.g., the introduction of \cite{hu_MFlangevin} for a discussion).